mkorman9/quarkus-website/deployment/azure_containerapps.md

 Create
 ```

+NOTE: These values (max replicas and concurrent requests, but also CPU and Memory for containers)
-NOTE: This value should be tuned after observing metrics under `Monitoring -> Metrics`
+should be tuned after observing metrics under `Monitoring -> Metrics`

 - Set up custom domain